kritika2004/Job-Matching-and-HR-Chat-System/README.md

-# Job-Matching-and-HR-Chat-System
+# Job-Matching-and-Job_Seekers-Chat-System

 ## Project Overview
 This project comprises two main components:

-Job Matching Script: Automates the process of matching resumes to job descriptions using various similarity measures (TF-IDF, Jaccard, BERT, Word2Vec, etc.).
+Job Matching Script: Automates the process of matching resumes to job descriptions using various similarity measures (TF-IDF, Jaccard, BERT, Word2Vec).
 Provides insights into the relevance of resumes to job postings using visualization and interactive analysis.

-Chat Job for HR: A conversational AI tool designed to assist HR personnel by providing quick insights, answering queries about job matches, and managing job-related conversations.
+Chat Bot for Job Seekers: A conversational AI tool designed to assist job seekers by providing quick insights, answering queries about job matches, and managing job-related conversations.

 ## Part 1: Job Matching Script
 Description
 This script analyzes and ranks resumes against job postings using advanced natural language processing (NLP) techniques.
 Multiple similarity measures are implemented to compare resumes with job descriptions.
-Visualizations, interactive plots, and tabular results are provided to help HR teams quickly identify the best candidates.
+Visualizations, interactive plots, and tabular results are provided to help job seekers quickly identify the most suitable jobs.

 ### Features
 #### Data Cleaning and Preprocessing: